Ballerini-Theme/ballerini-theme/README.md

 Green          | `#67E480` | `103 228 128` | `132° 70% 65%`    |![Green Color](./palette/green.png)
 Cyan           | `#55EDC4` | `85 237 196`  | `164° 81% 63%`    |![Cyan Color](./palette/cyan.png)

+## FAQ

+###### "Can I get colors out of the palette?"

+Not!
+If you run away from the theme or add some color out of the palette, it won't be accepted!
+Unless you remove the color and use color variations that are already established in the color palette.

+###### "How do I develop the theme for my application/tool?"

+Depending on the platform you use, you'll have to search the application's documentation about the theme creation process and post, if necessary published in some story/marketplace.
+Any questions please contact us!

 ## Team

 Initially, the Ballerini Theme was created by [Alpha Vylly](https://github.com/AlphaLawless), inspired by [Ballerini Community's brand guide](https://github.com/Ballerini-Server/BrandGuide).
 And currently we are looking for people to create a team, to keep theme updates for other plataforms.
 ## Credits
 The structure of Ballerini Theme was initially created [Yo Code](https://vscode.readthedocs.io/en/latest/extensions/yocode/), with the help of [Themes VSCode One](https://themes.vscode.one) for the prototype.
 And later came to be created a structure inspired by [Dracula](https://github.com/dracula) and [Omni](https://github.com/getomni).